Jesper09038/RLFRNDS/README.md

 - ✅remove friends
 - ✅homepage
 - ✅accounts
 - checking if the email exists
-- see the status of friends
+- ✅see the status of friends
 - invite friends
 - ✅settings (under which you can change your username and profile picture)
 - ✅log out